 He gave me a copy of his aerial view of the Henge with all the stone positions several years ago for me to use as a basis for my geometrical experiments.
 All my research since then has been based on his original document.
 Its northing matches the one on Alexander Thom’s Survey, which it was possible to insert as an overlay for comparison; they correspond extremely well.
 I have created hundreds of layers of geometrical drawings on top of it and still continue to do so.
 These are the main basis of my research.

 The image of the aerial view of Avebury is very large.
 In addition to this the graphics software measures the azimuth from due East of every line drawn on it to within one tenth of a degree.
 It also allows for layers to be made transparent to different degrees and switched on and off.
 This means that I can experiment with many different geometrical constructions, all based on the actual layout of the stones and earthworks, which can be made to show through from underneath or switched off, and I can compare the resulting patterns with one another and discover where and how they synchronise.

 I compiled a table based on data from NASA.
 It givies the lengths of planetary orbits of the sun and other cosmic cycles in days and various calculations based on them.
 I then set about matching the geometrical patterns formed by the ratios between these cycles with the patterns I had drawn on the aerial view of Avebury by cycling its lines of stones around its geometrical centre.
-This may sound arcane but it is in fact entirely logical, if a bit laborious.
+This may sound arcane but it is in fact entirely straightforward and logical, if a bit laborious.